bertofurth/Seagate-Central-Utils/README.md

 root user on the build system is if you are deliberately installing new components on your build system to facilitate the building process.

-### Optional - Add /usr/local/... to Seagate Central PATH
+### Optional / Strongly Recommended - Add /usr/local/ to Seagate Central PATH
 The instructions in these projects are normally organized so that new software will be installed on the Seagate Central under the "/usr/local/bin" or "/usr/local/sbin" directories.